Pine Mountain Settlement School

 [signed] Ethel de Long

-[Printed at end of page: list of General Advisory Board members and their city and state.]
+[Printed at end of page: list of General Advisory Board members and their cities and states.]

 Page 1 [dear_friend-1916-09_001]